Bike Tours 101

 – 2012 Tour Member

 Think of the Otesha staff as the backstage folks.
-The Programs Coordinator and the Tour Coordinators book the itinerary, work on the script, ensure safety, and put everything in place so that your team can make a huge impact.
-When you’re on the road, we’ve got your back -- in person or by phone.
+The Program Coordinator books the itinerary, works on the script, ensures safety, and puts everything in place so that your team can make a huge impact.
+When you’re on the road, we’ve got your back – in person or by phone.

-Months before the tour begins, the staff Tour Coordinator approaches and books hosts, performance and learning opportunities, and maps the route.
-The Tour Coordinator is usually an O-lumnus familiar with the rhythms of the road and the joys of bike touring.
+Months before the tour begins, the staff Program Coordinator approaches and books hosts, performance and learning opportunities, and maps the route.
 There are three volunteers, called Tour Liaisons, who take on additional responsibilities while on the road.
 One coordinates regular communication with office staff in Ottawa and with hosts en route.
 Two other volunteers will take Tour Liaison roles in order to coordinate the team’s finances and media strategies.
 Tour Liaisons exercise collaborative leadership – they provide information and expertise to the whole team so that the group can make decisions together.

 Together you will decide what you will eat, how you will manage your time, and what learning opportunities to explore.
 You will inherit a system of rotating roles that past tours have used to coordinate cooking, composting, working with the media, liaising with hosts, monitoring group health and safety, navigating, facilitating meetings, etc. It’s up to you to adapt it to your situation.
 In order for this shared, rotating leadership to work, every tour member gets involved.
 There’s room for quiet leadership from the side and leaders who stand out publicly.